ricardomv/RaspberryPi-FreeRTOS/README.md

 # FreeRTOS Ported to Raspberry Pi 2B

-This provides a very basic port of FreeRTOS to Raspberry pi 2B, now with video!
+This provides a very basic port of FreeRTOS to Raspberry pi 2B with video

+This current build is a halfway port of USPi, a LAN9514 USB driver

 ## Howto Build